IV of Spades: 2025–present: Reunion, Andalucia

 On July 16, 2025, IV of Spades announced their return from hiatus with the release of a single titled "Aura".
 Salonga had also rejoined the band.
-On August 13, the band has surprise-released their second single, titled "Nanaman".
-On August 29, at the Wish 107.5 11th anniversary concert, the band announced that they will be releasing their second album titled Andalucia, and is set to be release on November 5, 2025.
-On September 10, the band has surprise-released their third single, titled "Konsensya".
-On October 8, the band has surprise-released their fourth single, titled "Suliranin".
+On August 13, the band surprise-released their second single, titled "Nanaman".
+On August 29, at the Wish 107.5 11th anniversary concert, the band announced that they will be releasing their second album titled Andalucia, which was later released on November 5, 2025.The band later surprise-released two more singles titled "Konsensya" (lit.
+Conscience) on September 10 and "Suliranin" (lit.
+Problem) on October 8.

-The band is set to perform at the inaugural Filipino Music Awards at the SM Mall of Asia Arena on October 21, 2025, and will perform their solo concert on December 12, 2025 at the same venue.
-On October 26, they announced a second day on their concert.
+The band performed at the inaugural Filipino Music Awards at the SM Mall of Asia Arena on October 21, 2025.
+On December 12 and 13, they held their solo concert at the same venue.
+The band then commenced on a nationwide tour the following year, making stops at Davao, Santa Rosa, Cagayan de Oro, Cebu, and Baguio.
+The band will commence on a North America tour by October of the same year.

 Musical style and influences

 IV of Spades is heavily inspired by 1970s fashion, acts and sounds.
-Members of the band have cited various musical groups and artists as songwriting influences, including ABBA, Kings of Leon, Tame Impala, My Chemical Romance, Radiohead, and Jet.
+Members of the band have cited various musical groups and artists as songwriting influences, including ABBA, Kings of Leon, The Beatles, Tame Impala, My Chemical Romance, Radiohead, and Jet.